sedovalx/cassandra-service-generator/README.md

 + ResultSetFuture translates to CompletableFuture<ResultSet>
 + Others don't change

-For complete list of possible return types see [DataStax documentation](https://docs.datastax.com/en/developer/java-driver/2.1/common/drivers/reference/accessorAnnotatedInterfaces.html)
+For complete list of possible return types for an accessor see [DataStax documentation](https://docs.datastax.com/en/developer/java-driver/2.1/common/drivers/reference/accessorAnnotatedInterfaces.html)

 Example for the table above: